 Within this realm of SIEM, Security Center, and Sentinel, I often get asked by customers the following common question: we have already Azure Sentinel, do we need Azure Security Center as well?

-In this quick article, I will clarify this frequent question and share why you need to have Sentinel and Security Center to protect your cloud workloads end-to-end and be proactive.
+In this quick article, I will clarify this frequent question and share with you why you need to have Azure Sentinel and Security Center to protect your cloud workloads end-to-end and be proactive.

 Azure Security Center